dfsp-spirit/personal-analytics/README.md

 python -m http.server 3000  # serve frontend on http://localhost:3000
 ```

+You can now connect to [http://localhost:3000](http://localhost:3000) with your browser.
+You should see the frontend already, though without a backend it's not much use.

 ### Backend Installation for Development

 Make sure you have `uv` and `git`.

-First clone the repo, if you do not have it yet from the backend setup.
+First clone the repo, if you do not have it yet from the frontend setup above.

 ```sh
 git clone https://github.com/dfsp-spirit/personal-analytics